 Speaking and Listening

 We have a close link to the ‘Egg Theatre’ which is the local children’s theatre.
 The children regularly attend productions so that they can see real live professional drama.
-In addition to this we host a Drama club run by practitioners from the Egg.
-Furthermore, we endeavour to invite Travelling Light Theatre Company into the school to perform their current show.
+In addition we endeavour to invite Travelling Light Theatre Company and Drama4All into the school to perform their current shows or to lead workshops.
 The children very much enjoy this performance and it also introduces them to the concept of silent drama and multiple character roles.

 Annually we hold an Arts Week where the children are given the opportunity to learn from professionals and participate in specialised activities.
-Our recent themes have been the Roald Dahl, the Olympics and Famous People.
-Last year we were fortunate to run workshops from both the Egg Theatre and The Natural Theatre Company.
+Our recent themes have been the Shakespeare, Under The Sea and Julia Donaldson.